Shuming Nie

 Areas of Research

 Shuming Nie’s research is primarily in the areas of cancer nanomedicine, biomedical engineering, and image-guided cancer surgery.
-Major academic achievements include the discovery of plasmonic nanoparticles that are able to amplify the efficiencies of surface-enhanced Raman scattering (SERS) by 14-15 orders of magnitude, his work on water-soluble semiconductor quantum dots (QDs) for biomedical applications, and the development of smart nanoparticles and spectroscopic instrumentation for image-guided cancer surgery.
-The Nie lab has extensive experience in developing spectroscopic instrumentation and tumor imaging probes, and in translating new technologies to clinical applications.
+Major academic achievements include the discovery of plasmonic nanoparticles that amplify the efficiency of surface-enhanced Raman scattering (SERS) by 14-15 orders of magnitude, his work on water-soluble semiconductor quantum dots (QDs) for biomedical applications, and the development of smart nanoparticles and spectroscopic instrumentation for image-guided cancer surgery.
+The Nie lab has extensive experience in developing spectroscopic instrumentation and tumor-imaging probes, and in translating new technologies into clinical applications.
+Learn more about Shuming Nie’s lab.